 You can also use live chat widgets and chatbots to prompt user action or request permission to send users notifications – two other strategies with their own benefits and drawbacks.

 After testing out various solutions, our current approach is to add dynamic CTAs throughout our blog posts, promoting our most recent ventures.
-You should be able to see one as you scroll down this page and, at the time of writing, we’re running with this CTA for TrueNorth.

 The key to making this strategy work is to dynamically insert our CTAs in every blog post and continue to update our old content so that it continues to generate traffic, get CTAs in front of eyes and maintain a return on our content investment.